Skip to main content

 Error Logging

-Proper logging of AI operations helps you monitor reliability, debug failures, and identify patterns in errors.
+Proper logging of agentic operations helps you monitor reliability, debug failures, and identify patterns in errors.
 Log enough context to diagnose issues, but be mindful of sensitive data.

 Basic Structured Logging

-Log AI failures with structured data that includes the operation, error type, and relevant context.
-This example shows AI-driven test generation with comprehensive logging:
+Log agent failures with structured data that includes the operation, error type, and relevant context.
+This example shows agent-driven test generation with comprehensive logging:

 import logging